tamj0rd2/ts-quickfixes/README.md

 NOTE: The extension tests can take a little while to run.
 At most you'll have to wait a minute.
 If it takes longer than that, something is probably wrong.

+## How to add a new package to the monorepo

+1. Copy paste packages/example-package and give it a new name
+2. Open this repo's root tsconfig file and add a project reference to your new package
+3. Open this repo's root .eslintrc.js and add the package's tsconfig path to the `projects` array